Market-Connections Professional Resume Writing Services

 Many times, it’s because the employee was fired, not because they received another job offer.

-If you are in the midst of working on a key project when you get another job offer, your boss may offer you more money to stay so that the project can be completed.
+If you are working on a key project, when you get another job offer, your boss may offer you more money to stay so that the project can be completed.
 However, when the project ends, you may not be assigned to another key project because you’re seen as “disloyal” or a “flight risk,” or you may be asked to train other employees on your major responsibilities and tasks in case you do get offered another job — because the company doesn’t want to be caught in that same position again.

 SOURCE: https://www.Market-Connections.net/blog/Job-Offer-Counter-Offer